apollographql/apollo-client/docs/source/apollo-server/requests.md

 description: How to send requests to Apollo Server
 ---

 Apollo Server accepts only JSON-encoded POST requests.
-A valid request must contain eiter a `query` or an `operationName` (or both, in case of a named query), and may include `variables.` For example:
+A valid request must contain either a `query` or an `operationName` (or both, in case of a named query), and may include `variables.` For example:

 ```js
 {